 The good news is that there’s a lot you can do to increase your chances of success with your business.
 Unlike many things in business that you can’t control, setting goals and tracking your progress is not one of them.

-Start by setting your goals for revenue and create a budget for expenses.
-Track your progress to make sure you’re reaching your sales goals and staying within your budget.
+Start by setting your goals for revenue (sales) and create a budget for expenses.
+Track your progress.
+This means reviewing your actual sales against your projections, and reviewing what you actually spent against your expense budget.

 You can also expand beyond financial metrics and track other aspects of your business such as sales leads, table-turns in your restaurant, or visits to your website.